Home

 How old is your mattress?
 It's not something you have just obtained is it?

-I would make a few suggestions based on what you've already said:
+I would make a few suggestions based on what

 1. Try using some Avon Skin So Soft oil in your bath water, or just make up a little mixture to apply to your hands, feet, and face before you go to bed.
 Many parasites hate the stuff, so if you are dealing with something external, it may keep them away from you.